-The plan is to have the first operational pLEO constellation with Tranche 1 two years after the launch of Tranche 0 to support persistent regional access in an adversarial conflict through the fielding of Tranche 1-126 Transport satellites and 35 Tracking satellites.63 As with Tranche 0, the Tracking satellites will be equipped with WFOV infrared sensors providing missile warning and missile tracking of hypersonic glide vehicles and other advanced beyond-the-horizon threats.
+The plan is to have the first operational pLEO constellation with Tranche 1 two years after the launch of Tranche 0, first launched in April 2023, to support persistent regional access in an adversarial conflict through the fielding of Tranche 1 - 126 Transport satellites and 35 Tracking satellites.
+As with Tranche 0, the Tracking satellites will be equipped with WFOV infrared sensors providing missile warning and missile tracking of hypersonic glide vehicles and other advanced beyond-the-horizon threats.
+The Tranche 1 constellation will be able to provide near global track custody for radar cueing quality data.

 SDA, additionally, will leverage MDA's development of a medium field of view (MFOV) sensor, called HBTSS, and integrate that sensor onto four spacecraft.
 Thus, SDA will demonstrate cueing of the prototype MFOV satellites from the operational WFOV satellites to provide more specific, fire control quality data as the target grows dimmer in the glide phase of flight to a ground-based interceptor.
-The vision today is to add other layers, including satellites to facilitate the targeting of hostile mobile assets on Earth and to detect potentially hostile actions in deep space.64 With
+With the Space Force and SDA plans now in place and being executed, the country has an architectural foundation for a robust, resilient, and persistent space-based tracking capability.